-In walking about the happy village of wind much as a madman would against a stubborn barn-door, I chanced into the one corner are the cases, in another the cooking stove, table and dishes, in another the press, and in the other a bed.
+In walking about the happy village of the plain, butting against the merciless wind much as a madman would against a stubborn barn-door, I chanced into the office of the Red River Gazette, the next to the last paper upon the frontier.
+This little journal, hanging upon the verge of civilization, as it were, presents a very creditable appearance.
+The editor, his passed, with a proviso that, as to the and mechanical work.
+The print shop salaries of Congressmen, it should take is a cozy little structure of one room, effect from March 4: 1871.
+Thus Con- and answers for a dwelling as well.
+In wife and children do all the intellectual and answers for a dwelling as well.
+In one corner are the cases, in another the cooking stove, table and dishes, in another the press, and in the other a bed.
 In the middle is another stove.
 It takes two stoves to have any effect on twenty square feet of this climate.

-The editor was not in, but his good ife and one of his children were.
-The wife and one of his children were. wife was writing editorials and making pies, while the child kept up fires and set type.
+The editor was not in, but his good wife and one of his children were.
+The wife was writing editorials and making pies, while the child kept up fires and set type.
 It was a happy picture of diversified industry.
-By way of introduction, I bought a few copies of the paper and sat down before the fire, on an ink
+By way of introducand sat down before the fire, on an ink keg, to thaw out my fingers.
+"This is rather a cold day," I observed, and, by-the way, this is the manuer I always open conversation up here.
+There is no other way, unless a man says it is dreadful cold, and that only applies when the mercury is forty degrees below

 "On, I don't know," she said, as she laid down her manuscript and took up a mince pie, "we have been thinking it was quite pleasant.
-It is a great im provement on the weather we have had.
-You were not here last month?" she continued.
+It is a great improvement on the weather we have had.
+You were not here last month?" she